Z11mm/sca-project-c2-app-api/README.md

 In the project directory, run: <br>

-* `npm run test-script` to launch a local test environment.
+* `npm run test-script` to launch a test environment and avoid testing against the actual production database.
 This runs a bash script defined in `/bin/test.sh`.

 ## Production Environment
 * Run `docker-compose -f docker-compose-prod.yml build` to create a production-ready image for the api. <br>